Updated January 1, 2021

 Medically Reviewed By Aaron Horn, LMFT, MA

-So you're interested in learning more about what it's like to work with a licensed online therapist here on our platform?
+So you're interested in learning more about what it's like to work with one of BetterHelp's therapists?
 We're glad you're here!
-Keep reading to debunk common myths about online therapy, weigh the pros and cons, and To date, we've hosted more than 56 million online therapy sessions using our platform.
+Keep reading below to debunk common myths about working with therapists using the internet, and weigh the pros and cons.
+As you consider the below, please keep in mind that we've has hosted more than 56 million online therapy sessions using our platform.

-Some people erroneously think that seeing a therapist on the internet is "social media therapy."Online therapy is a component of telehealth that is rapidly gaining in use and popularity as world issues like the global coronavirus pandemic and other concerns are causing people to spend more time socially distant -- and mostly indoors.
-The good news is that online therapists are board-certified and credentialed psychotherapists that have been clinically trained (just like their offline counterparts) to provide psychotherapy diagnosis, treatment and support.
+Some people erroneously believe if they talk to a therapist on the internet, it's "social media therapy."Online therapy is a component of telehealth that's rapidly gaining in use and popularity as world issues like the global coronavirus pandemic and other concerns are causing people to spend more time socially distant -- and mostly indoors.
+The good news is that online therapists are board-certified and credentialed psychotherapists with clinically trained experience; (just like their offline counterparts) to provide online therapy diagnosis, treatment, and support.

 So many people benefit from one-on-one treatment sessions with licensed therapy professionals like psychologists, licensed mental health counselors, and licensed social workers.
 Getting therapy helped swimmer Michael Phelps learn to cope with depression, anxiety, and stress, and can help you sleep better and feel happier.
-To date, BetterHelp counselors have treated over one million people, and therapy’s accessible wherever you have a cell phone or computer with internet access.
+To date, BetterHelp therapists & counselors have treated over one million people, and therapy’s accessible wherever you have a cell phone or computer with internet access.

 The BetterHelp platform offers access to mental health solutions for people of all ages.
 This includes live chat, phone, video chats, and SMS support for services for teens and adults.

 Online therapists are available to provide relationship support and mental health services for members of the LGBTQ community, young adults, and couples in crisis.
 Live sessions with online marriage counseling professionals help couples to develop better communication skills and create stronger bonds between families.